exercism/v3/docs/maintainers/determining-concepts.md

-# Maintainers - Choosing and defining Concepts
+# Choosing and defining Concepts

 It is worth reading the start of the [Concept Exercises](concept-exercises.md) file to familiarise yourself with Concept Exercises and why writing out concepts is important.